maxsei/garden/README.md

-# Zetteler
+# Gardener
 ## Technologies?
-1. HuGO theme
+1. HUGO theme
 2. PWA
 3. Protocol/Data model for tools to be built on top of